FSharpCSharp/Spring4D/Readme.txt

 To Build the framework, Run Build.exe

-To Browse the framework, open the corresponding project group in the project folder
+To Browse the framework, open the corresponding project group in the Packages folder

 To Get the latest information, please visit http://www.spring4d.org